-Following the successful experience of tracking UNFCCC Negotiations from a transport perspective in the previous years, the PPMC is once again tracking how transport is reflected at the Climate Change Conference COP24 in Katowice, Poland.
+Following the successful experience of tracking UNFCCC Negotiations from a transport perspective in the previous years, the PPMC has once again tracked how transport is reflected at the Climate Change Conference COP24 in Katowice, Poland.

-The site will be updated and expanded soon with information on COP24 sustainable transport events, daily reporting information, key messages and outreach channels.
-Preparations for COP24 are on-going.
+This site contains information on COP24 sustainable transport events, daily reporting information, key messages and outreach channels.

 December 6th (Thursday):